Kiba Station

 Kiba Station (木場駅, Kiba-eki) is a subway station on the Tokyo Metro Tozai Line in Kiba, Kōtō, Tokyo, Japan, operated by Tokyo Metro.
 It is numbered T-13.

 Lines

 Kiba Station is served by the Tokyo Metro Tōzai Line from Nakano in the west to Nishi-Funabashi in the east, and is located 14.9 km from Nakano.

 Station layout

 The station has a single underground island platform on the 4th basement level, serving two tracks.

 Platforms

 History

 Kiba Station opened on 14 September 1967.
 It was the first Tokyo Metro station to be built by shield tunneling.

 The station facilities were inherited by Tokyo Metro after the privatization of the Teito Rapid Transit Authority (TRTA) in 2004.

 Passenger statistics

 In fiscal 2000, the station was used by an average of 54,071 passengers daily.

+In the 2015 data available from Japan’s Ministry of Land, Infrastructure, Transport and Tourism, Kiba → Monzen Nakacho was one of the train segments among Tokyo's most crowded train lines during rush hour.